Ph.D., Information Science, University of Pittsburgh

 Ph.D., Political Science (International Relations/Comparative Politics), Penn State

 B.A., History with honors, Penn State

-Dr. Peter K. Forster is an associate teaching professor for the College of IST and a member of IST's Multidisciplinary Initiatives in Naturalistic Decision Systems (MINDS) Center and the Center for Enterprise Architecture.
+Dr. Peter K. Forster is an associate teaching professor for the College of IST and a member of IST's Multidisciplinary Initiatives in Naturalistic Decision Systems (MINDS).
 Dr. Forster's primary areas of research and teaching interests are terrorism/counter-terrorism, risk and crisis management, international relations and national security, and homeland security.
 He teaches IST 564: Crisis, Disaster, and Risk Management and SRA 211: Threat of Terrorism and Crime.

 Edward J. Glantz

 MBA, Wharton School of Business, University of Pennsylvania